 By implementing these improvements, the enterprise sales team was able to cut their average conversion time in half, while increasing their sales month over month.
 Because the improvements were well-documented, the company was able to share best practices that could be easily implemented by mid-market sales teams.

 Value Stream Mapping Tools

-SmartDraw is an easy-to-use drawing program that can be used to create comprehensive value stream maps.
-They also offer helpful templates and pre-made diagrams to help your team flow through the value stream map process, providing helpful tips and information if you get stuck.
+SmartDraw is an easy-to-use drawing program that allows you to create value stream maps with minimal effort.
+With templates and pre-made diagrams, it's a great choice to help your team work through the value stream mapping process with ease.